-The relevant board of the municipality has the power to serve an enforcement notice for a breach of the Planning and Building Act and associated regulations as well as any decisions issued under these regulations, such as building permits.
-The municipality may require cessation of unauthorized development or use.
+The relevant board of the municipality has the power to serve an enforcement notice for a breach of planning control, requiring cessation of unauthorized development or use.
 Liquidated damages may be payable for non-compliance and ultimately, an injunction may be obtained against the owner of the relevant land to enforce compliance.